- 5 teaspoons olive oil

 - In a large skillet, heat oil over medium heat.
-Add chicken; cook 8-10 minutes on each side or until no longer pink.
+Add chicken; cook 8-10 minutes on each side or until golden brown.
 In a small bowl, whisk water, brown sugar, orange juice, soy sauce, ketchup, vinegar, garlic, pepper flakes and five-spice powder.
 Pour over chicken.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 30-35 minutes or until chicken is tender, turning chicken occasionally.

-- In a small bowl, mix cornstarch and cold water until smooth; stir into pan.
+In a small bowl, mix cornstarch and cold water until smooth; stir into pan.
 Bring to a boil; cook and stir 1 minute or until sauce is thickened.
 Sprinkle with green onions.
 If desired, serve with rice.
-Yield: 5 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 "This is a great Asian dish.
 You can use the sauce with chicken, beef or pork.
 Add more red pepper flakes for Gen Tso of add sesame seeds for sesame chicken.
 Thank you so much for the recipe."